Failure Modes in Multi-Hop QA: The Weakest Link Effect and the Recognition Bottleneck: Results and Discussion

-\subsection{Ablation Analysis: The Cost of Noise.}
+\subsection{Ablation Analysis: The Cost of Noise}

-Comparing full-context performance to a gold-only baseline (\Cref{tab:gold_only_ablation} in \Cref{appx:ablation}), standard models (e.g., Llama-3.1-8B) suffer a significant penalty in the 18-document setting (e.g., dropping from $40.45\%$ to avg. $23.3\%$ on MuSiQue), confirming that noise filtering is a primary bottleneck for instruction-following models.
+Comparing full-context performance to a gold-only baseline (\Cref{tab:gold_only_ablation} in \Cref{appx:ablation}), standard models (e.g., Llama-3.1-8B) suffer a significant penalty in the 18-document setting (e.g., dropping from $40.45\%$ to avg. $23.28\%$ on MuSiQue), confirming that noise filtering is a primary bottleneck for instruction-following models.
 In contrast, Qwen3-8B-Think defies this trend, matching or exceeding its gold-only performance even with noise.
 This suggests that distractors may paradoxically aid thinking models by triggering more rigorous verification.
+The recognition bottleneck and its rescue by Matched MFAI persist at larger scale on Qwen2.5-32B-Instruct-GPTQ-Int8 (\Cref{tab:32b-spread-mfai}, \Cref{tab:32b-cross-weakest-link}).
+A no-document ablation (\Cref{tab:no_document_ablation} in \Cref{appx:ablation}) confirms that performance is driven by the provided context rather than parametric memory, as accuracy drops to near-zero when documents are removed.